techspacemescet/techspacemescet/README.md

 💡 Coding challenges and workshops

+🧑‍🔬 Research and Development

 📚 Tech talks and knowledge sharing

 🚀 Hackathons and innovation marathons

-👥 Who We Are: A vibrant community of collaboration of different club's, communities, tech enthusiasts, developers, designers, and dreamers.
+👥 Who We Are: A vibrant community of collaboration of different club's, communities, tech enthusiasts, developers, researchers, entrepreneurs, and dreamers.
 We're here to learn, create, and make an impact together.

 🌐 Connect with Us: